mantasbertas/film_recommendation_system/README.md

 all fed into a neural network to make final prediction for the user.

 Still to do:
-1) Create a UI (streamlit or tkinter)
+1) Create a UI (streamlit or tkinter) - done
-2) Add scraping function to the main recommendation function so user only needs to provide IMDb user URL
+2) Add scraping function to the main recommendation function so user only needs to provide IMDb user URL - done